 In Japanese cleanness is synonymous with beauty.

 The Japanese word for “clean” is kirei or kirei-na.
 Interestingly, the word kirei is also used to represent the English word “beautiful.”
 Kireina kuki means “clean air.”
 When Japanese girls say, “Kireina Onnna-no-hito,” they mean “beautiful (pretty) woman.”
 (Men do not often use the word kirei to describe the beauty of some women; they would rather use the word kawaii.
 There is another word for beautiful: utsukushii.
 Men use this word as well.)
-A Japanese woman might use the term kirei to describe the beauty of a certain woman.
+A Japanese woman may use the term kirei to describe the beauty of a certain woman.
 Once again, the Japanese word kirei or kireina means both “clean” and “beautiful.”
-When a Japanese person says, “The town of Tokyo is kirei,” as you might guess, he/she means, “The city of Tokyo is clean.”
+When a Japanese person says, “The town of Tokyo is kirei,” as you may guess, he/she probably means, “The city of Tokyo is clean.”
 When Japanese people say, “Kirei-na Fujisan no shashin,” they are referencing a beautiful photo of Mt.
 Fuji.
 So, kirei means both “clean” and “beautiful,” which makes these two words almost synonymous in the minds of Japanese people.
 This could also mean that, for the Japanese, trying to make something clean is like trying to make it aesthetically beautiful.

 The newer the better.